AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

       fexti : (∀ x → f {x} ≡ g {x}) → (λ {x} → f {x}) ≡ (λ {x} → g {x})
 ~~~

-Note that the types of `f` and `g` are left implicit above, in accordance with out notational liberties.
+Note that the types of `f` and `g` are left implicit above, in accordance with our notational liberties.
 In full Agda we write:

 ~~~{.agda}
     fext :